 Gift Card Scams Are on the Rise

 The gift card request marks another interesting shift we’re seeing in spear phishing attacks.
 For a long time, wire transfer requests, or business email compromise (BEC), were the most common technique employed in spear phishing emails.
 Although BEC attacks are still prevalent and extremely costly, we’re seeing more and more gift card scams.
 In 2018, the FTC issued an alert warning against a rise in gift card scams.
 According to the FTC, losses from fraudulent gift card payments ballooned to $53 million in the first nine months of this year.

 Here’s another example received by one of our partners.
 The hacker impersonated the company’s CEO and emailed an employee, requesting 20, $100 iTunes gift cards.
 In this simpler version, the hacker doesn’t employ the phased approach of first establishing trust before requesting the purchase.
 Aimed at the right unsuspecting recipient, it’s a quick and easy way to turn a profit.

 Always be vigilant when reading your email—even if it appears to come from a colleague, acquaintance, or even your boss.
 Hackers are growing increasingly adept at using publicly available information (from the web, social networks, or past data breaches) to concoct convincing spear phishing attacks.

-For more insight on how Vade Secure for Office 365 detects spear phishing, watch the two-minute video below.
+For more insight on how Vade for Office 365 detects spear phishing, watch the two-minute video below.